Language: EN

 FOREACH Loop Considerations

-One of the limitations of the foreach loop is that it does not allow modifying the collection being iterated.
+One limitation of the foreach loop is that it does not allow modifying the collection being iterated.

-When you need to modify the collection while iterating, a for or while loop may be more suitable.
+When it is necessary to modify the collection during iteration, a for or while loop may be more suitable.

 It is possible to use foreach with collections created by us.
-For this, it is necessary that our collection implements the IEnumerable or IEnumerable<T> interface.
+To do so, it is necessary for our collection to implement the IEnumerable or IEnumerable<T> interface.

 This means providing an implementation of the GetEnumerator method that returns an iterator over the elements of the collection.